11 Best Feedback Buttons in 2026: Guide and Comparison

 Alternatives: Hotjar.

-Pricing: No pricing is available, a demo would need to be booked, followed by a trial period.
+Pricing: No pricing is available.
+A demo would need to be booked, followed by a trial period.
 Every package is paid in US$ and annually in advance.

 5. Qualtrics XM